With the warmer weather comes potential threats from hurricanes, tornadoes, and flooding.

 What should I do when I know a storm is coming?

 Stay informed.
 The National Hurricane Center and local news stations issue constant weather updates.
 You can also sign up to receive alerts on your phone.
+If you have a ham radio, you can monitor the Hurricane Watch Net at 14.325 Mhz.
 A NOAA Weather radio is especially handy.
 Follow instructions issued by local officials – if evacuations are ordered, leave immediately!

 Protect your home and your belongings.
 Safeguarding windows are a priority.
 If broken, strong winds may enter your house and pry open the roof.
 It’s best to cover windows with either shutters or plywood.
 Tie down or bring inside any loose items in your lawn.
 Storms spring up quickly, so there’s no such thing as taking too many preventative measures.